linevych/posts/posts/en/django-iniline-in-fieldset.md

 ## Solution

-In all variatons of this problem at StackOverFlow we can find an abstract answer like: "customize `change_form.html`", but for some reason I can't find any ready to use snippet, so here is my own.
+In all variations of this problem at StackOverflow, we can find an abstract answer like: "customize `change_form.html`", but for some reason, I can't find any of the ready to use snippets, so here is my own.

 __admin.py__

-To start let's define the class variable `insert_after` in the `ImageInline`, and set that we wan't to see that inline after the field "title" and put `ImageInline` to the appropriate list.
+To start let's define the class variable `insert_after` in the `ImageInline`, and set that we want to see that inline after the field "title" and put `ImageInline` to the appropriate list.

 ```